rust-lang/rust/doc/rust.md

 modules.

 By default foreign modules assume that the library they are calling use the standard C "cdecl" ABI.
-Other ABI's may be specified using the `abi` attribute as in
+Other ABIs may be specified using the `abi` attribute as in

 ~~~{.xfail-test}